DokterW/fupr/README.md

 ### Roadmap

 * Add ability to use a blacklist of repos you know creates an issue when you upgrade to the next version.
-* Add ability to upgrade to final release too if beta is too risky for you.
-* Add a flag for if you're doing a system update that you restart your services.
+* Add ability to have a whitelist of specific packages you want to update with a certain command.
-* When Fedora 28 schedule is up I will do some testing to check that I fetch the right date, or any date at all.
+* When Fedora 28 schedule is up I will do some testing to check that I fetch the right date, or any date at all (see below).
+* Add ability to upgrade to final release too if beta is too risky for you (when date syntax has been sorted).

 ### Changelog

+#### 2017-10-05
+* Separated regular update and update+reload daemon(s).
+* If you check the schedule when running the recent fedora release, instead of showing the release date it will just indicate you're already running the latest Fedora release.
+* Fixed the regex for filtering out the beta release date, so it locks to the exact date, not allowing it to be greedy.
+If no date is found, it will notify that accurately.

 #### 2017-10-05
 * You can now reload daemons after you have updated your system.